 I wouldn’t go for super skimpy the bikini (I wouldn’t wear a thong and you defo can’t go topless!) but a normal bikini is fine.

 I wore a full swimsuit but that’s mostly because I’ve recently has c-sections so it’s to cover my scar.
 I would have also felt comfortable in a bikini that offered quite a lot of coverage.

 What women should wear in Dubai around a hotel, resort or theme park

 As the majority of people at a hotel or resort will be tourists or non-citizens living in Dubai, you can again wear almost anything.
-Again, I wouldn’t go super skimpy.
+Again, I wouldn’t go super skimpy or show too much skin.
 I have a pair of rather short shorts that I wore around my hotel one day and I did notice people looking at me – not angry stares or anything but people noticed.

-What women should wear when out and about
+What women should wear in Dubai when out and about

-It’s when you’re going out into the city or to attractions or even to the malls when you really need to start thinking about what you should wear in Dubai.
+If you’re going out into the city, visiting local markets, attractions and the malls then you really need to think about dressing appropriately in Dubai.
 This is where you need to cover up a bit more than you might at home.

-I recommend women cover their shoulders and chest and wear something to the knee.
-Think a t-shirt rather than a vest and a midi skirt rather than a mini skirt.
+I recommend women dress modestly and cover their shoulders and chest and wear something to the knee.
+Think a t-shirt rather than a vest and a midi skirt or maxi skirt rather than a mini skirt.

 You do see signs suggesting women cover their shoulders but it doesn’t seem to be enforced.
 You’re not going to get arrested or anything, but it is disrespectful and people will stare.

 Travel hack tip: if you’re finding you have lots of strappy tops or dresses then simply wear a T-shirt underneath.
 I love this trend anyway and it can make a simple outfit look bang on trend.
 If you’re worried about getting too hot, search for a crop top to stay a bit cooler.